AussieMakerGeek/esp32-Multi-room-intercom/README.md

 It uses i2S microphones and amplifiers, and transmits the audio over UDP broadcast

-Platform.IO is not an environment I am used to coding in.
+Platform.IO is not an environment I am not used to coding in.
 There may be cringeworthy code in my changes.
 If you spot something, please point it out.

 The theory of operation is to have 5 buttons on the console for 4 rooms and a 'broadcast' button.
 Each unit has it's own room number and will only play messages destined for it, or the broadcast address.